 - Squat down and hold the bar in your hands just slightly in front of your shins, directly above your feet.
 Your arms should be locked with your elbows facing outwards.
 Keep your chest as upright as possible.

-- Begin to raise the bar vertically, pulling it slightly towards your body.
+- Begin to raise the bar vertically, pulling it slightly toward your body.

 - Once the bar passes your knees, jump slightly and shrug to bring the bar as high as you can to catch it.

 - As the bar reaches maximum height, squat under it by placing it in a front squat position, resting on the front of your shoulders.
 Repeat.

 When you do a kettlebell swing, make sure to keep your knees unlocked and avoid driving them forward, says Nief.
 You will need a kettlebell.

 - With your feet hip-width apart, back straight, and chest up, stand over the kettlebell.

 - Squat down, knees tracking over feet, and grab the kettlebell with palms facing towards your body.

 - Move into a standing position.
 As you do this, shift your weight into your heels, bending your knees slightly while pushing your butt towards the wall behind you.

 - As you do this, swing the kettlebell through, between your legs.